-Is there any iron in breast milk?
+How much iron is in breast milk?

 What about iron levels in formula?

 Iron is added to formula at a higher concentration than breast milk to compensate for the fact that the iron supplements added to formula milk are much harder for a baby to absorb.
-Babies can absorb 50% of the iron in breast milk, compared with only 2-9% of the iron in artificial milk and 4% from fortified baby cereals4.
-Lactose, the main sugar in breast milk, helps with iron absorption along with vitamin C in breast milk.
+Babies can absorb 50% of the iron in breast milk, compared with only 2-9% of the iron in artificial milk and 4% from fortified baby cereals.5 Lactose, the main sugar in breast milk, helps with iron absorption along with vitamin C in breast milk.

 For most healthy babies, the higher iron content in formula is not better than the normal amount in breast milk despite marketing that may give that impression.
 In fact too much iron may increase the risk of illness and even affect a baby’s growth rate (see next section).